backstage/backstage/microsite/blog/2022-12-19-backstage-wrapped-2022.md

 - Backstage stars increased from 14k to almost 20k
 - And lastly, we welcomed over 550 adopters into our community.

-All of these people driving all enormous growth and maturity for the project is represented in the chart below, which shows cumulative activities per month for Backstage:
+All of these people driving the enormous growth and maturity of the project are represented in the chart below, which shows cumulative activities per month for Backstage:

 ![Main Github metrics for Backstage.io.](assets/2022-12-19/github-metrics-for-backstage-io.png)